Tips for Vancouverites to stay safe during the pandemic

-Starting on Monday, August 24th, customers and passengers will be required to wear non-medical face coverings and masks while on-board.
+Customers and passengers are required to wear non-medical face coverings and masks while on-board.

 For those with conditions and underlying disabilities, TransLink has implemented a contingency plan for these customers to receive branded cards to note their exemption from wearing a mask.

 More information on TransLink policies can be found here.

 BRING OR PURCHASE ESSENTIAL ITEMS WHEN GOING OUT

 It's important to be prepared, no matter where you're going and how well a place or businesses is following regulations and guidelines.

 When going out, we strongly suggest purchasing these items and keeping it with you at all times: